KarolDuracz/scratchpad/README.md

 update : 25.09.2024 : note in Embedding_RPI4_ .
 Keep in mind only.
 Maybe one day I'll come back to this, I'd like to learn more about it.
 <br /><br />
 update : 28.09.2024 : When I added Win32/web_renderer/ repo I think, At the end of 2025 this all things it need to be DONE!
 Everything needs to be done step by step and probably thrown into a small system emulator.
 Some time ago, looking at these types of projects, I thought it was a waste of time, but I need to put it together, because it's been cluttering my head for ~10 years.
 I just need exercises like this to get it over with.
 Then I can do something else with my head free from all this...
 So, probably in 2025 I'll work it out and at the end I'll upload a new repo where everything will be accumulated.
-Maybe some small documentation will be created for the future.
+Maybe some small documentation will be created for the future. (...)
+Or I'll just implement it for Linux and Windows.
+I'll think about it, but I have to put it together.
+Do these exercises.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 <br /><br />
 NtQueryInformationProcess_run_example - dump.png